gregr/dbKanren/README.md

     * safety analysis of relations referenced during query/materialization
   * randomized variants of interleaving or depth-first search

+* alternative variable ordering heuristic
+  * joined?, unique? (approximate w/ single-column-remaining?)
+    * or maybe specificity (via minimum relation cardinality?), cardinality
+    * not all non-joined variables will be reachable, but worry about this later

 * use small tables for finite domains
 * fixed point computation
+  * binding signatures with constraints
+    * share work by generalizing signatures

+* support hashes, sets, and procedures
+  * if not orderable, can't embed in tables, but that could be fine
+    * procedures probably aren't orderable, but sets and hashes could be
+    * set elements may not be logic variables?
+      * no, we can allow it
+    * hash keys may not be logic variables?
+      * no, we can allow it
+  * `set->list` and `hash->list` will sort elements for determinism
+    * implement them in terms of a numeric indexing operation
+      * map each `i` in `0 <= i < count` to the appropriate key in sorted order

+* improve bounds algebra by adding slightly-less and slightly-greater values for open interval endpoints
+  * define comparison operators, min, and max, over these values

+* simpler codec definition
+  * simplified extracting/inserting of fixed or variable-length bit vectors
+  * variable-length bit vectors may be encoded in a couple ways
+    * a prefix describing length
+      * if the prefix is itself fixed-size, this implies an upper bound on length
+    * a UTF-8 style encoding with no upper bound on length

 * place-based concurrency/parallelism?
 * thread-safe table retrieval